There are no new agreements on global oil output pact: Kremlin

-MOSCOW There are no new agreements on the global oil output cut between OPEC and non-OPEC members such as Russia, Kremlin spokesman Dmitry Peskov told reporters on Monday.
+MOSCOW (Reuters) - There are no new agreements on the global oil output cut between OPEC and non-OPEC members such as Russia, Kremlin spokesman Dmitry Peskov told reporters on Monday.

 Last week, Russian President Vladimir Putin said that Russia planned to keep cooperating with other countries to harmonize global energy markets and reduce price volatility.